descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 If currently unspecifed, this proposal favors making both native and custom literals that are constant expressions into `static storage duration`.
 -->

-`C++` also says the *"effect of attempting to modify a string literal object is undefined."* With us having `const` for so long, there is few reasons for this to go undefined.
+`C++` also says the *"effect of attempting to modify a string literal object is undefined."* With us having `const` for so long, there is few reasons left for this to go undefined.
 Undefined behavior doesn't make constants and non constant literals any easier to deal with.
 A string literal could have **static storage duration** for constant expressions and **automatic storage duration** for **non** constant expressions, just like other literals.
 The lifetime of the `automatic storage duration` could be the `C` rule of the enclosing block since it is safer than `C++`.
 This would further increase the consistency between string literals and custom/constexpr literals.
 However, considering that string literals currently have `static storage duration` and we want to reduce dangling instead of increasing it by making the lifetime too narrow, it would be reasonable to include rules for uninitialized and general lifetime extension via `Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp] before nudging string literals closer to non string literals.

 ---